HathorNetwork/rfcs/text/0033-private-network-guide.md

 From now on, everytime you need to input some address, you have to use the `privanet_address` we generated here.

 To configure the parameters of our new network, we create a new file in `~/hathor-private-tutorial/conf/privnet.py`, with the following content.
-Note that we are using the `GENESIS_OUTPUT_SCRIPT` variable from the previous command.
+Note that you should replace the `GENESIS_OUTPUT_SCRIPT` variable from the previous command.

 ```sh
 mkdir -p ~/hathor-private-tutorial/conf